17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 Torre Guinigi and Torre Delle Ore are amongst the most iconic towers.
 Unlike the more crowded towns like Florence, Lucca is pedestrian-friendly, and you can explore the town of Lucca on foot without worry.
 History buffs can soak in the beautiful architecture of the marble churches and cathedrals.
 The elaborate façade and design of the church leave one in awe.

-How to Get There
+🚘 How To Get There

-If you are visiting Lucca from Florence, it is only 1:15 hour driving.
+• If you are visiting Lucca from Florence, it is only a 1:15 hour drive.
 Another option is to visit Lucca on a day tour from Florence with a private tour.
-You also have an option to travel from Florence to Luca by taking a train from Firenze Santa Maria Novella station to Lucca.
-If you are visiting Lucca from Rome you can take a direct train.

-Where to Stay
+🏨 Where to Stay

 Unique Small Tuscany Villages

-5. Pontedera
+5. Saturnia

 Tuscany Villages

-Pontedera Highlights
+Pontedera

 • The main sights to visit in Pontedera include the first Vespa prototype,